 The Firm's risk appetite shows the amount of risk, in terms of anticipated financial loss (and therefore own funds commitment), the firm is willing to take in its pursuit of its financial and strategic goals and objectives.
-The risk appetite is determined by analysing the firm's business strategies, broken down into its constituent business areas, and attributing to them the various risks that are prevalent to each business area.
-The applicable risks are identified by each department Head as well as management through the internal capital and risk assessment (ICARA) process.
-The ICARA involves the identification of the appropriate financial loss (using personal experience or publicly available data) for each applicable risk.
+The risk appetite is determined by analysing the firm's business strategies, broken down into its constituent business areas, and attributing to them the various risks that are inherent to each business area.
+The inherent risks have in turn been identified by each department Head as well as management through the internal capital and risk assessment (ICARA) process.
+The ICARA involves the identification of the appropriate financial loss (using personal experience and knowledge or open source data points) for each applicable risk.